 Though industry experts are still divided over the advantages and disadvantages of one over the other, we take a look at the top five reasons why ETL professionals should learn Hadoop.

-Check Out IBM Certified Hadoop Developer Training for ETL professionals!
+Check Out Certified Hadoop Developer Training for ETL professionals!

 Reason One: Wider Career Path